foxdonut/meiosis-guide/creating_actions.md

 You can create the `actions` object to encapsulate the details of how you construct proposals.
 You might prefer having these specific functions for your actions, instead of just one generic `propose` function.
 Further, you might decide to encapsulate calls to services (AJAX calls, for example) within these actions.

-This allows to encapsulate the details of what proposal to send, in named functions that the view can call directly.
+This allows to encapsulate the details of what proposal to send.
+The view can call named functions directly.
 In the counter example, this would mean calling functions like `actions.increaseCounter()` and `actions.decreaseCounter()` instead of `propose({ add: 1 })`.

 To create the `actions` object, simply write a function that accepts `propose` as a parameter and returns an object with the actions that you wish to make available.
 For example: